sourcehut-mirrors/thdawn/README.md

 of CL's niceties (larger standard library, CLOS, SLIME, etc.) is well worth it in order to gain continuations.

+As for other Schemes, I briefly looked at Guile and Gambit as well, but neither seemed to have nearly as robust Windows support as Chez Scheme does.
+Racket was ruled out due to its *complete* lack of interactive development support.

 ### Why Ojamajo Doremi?
 I started watching this series around early 2023 or late 2022, I've forgotten.
 Ever since then, I've daydreamed many times of setting the opening theme to danmaku, while walking